nikkilr88/egghead-asciicasts/step-by-step-async-javascript-with-rxjs/lessons/rxjs-handling-multiple-streams-with-merge.md

 const reset$ = Observable.fromEvent(resetButton, 'click');
 ```

-The way to think about this is when my interval fires, I want it to pass this increment function, but when my `reset` fires, I want it to pass the `reset` function. in Rxjs if you wanted to do one thing or another thing, you should think `Observable.merge()`.
+The way to think about this is when my interval fires, I want it to pass this increment function, but when my `reset` fires, I want it to pass the `reset` function.
+In Rxjs if you wanted to do one thing or another thing, you should think `Observable.merge()`.

 ```javascript
 start$